 On September 1, 2015, we completed our acquisition of Prairie State Gaming, one of the largest VGT operators in Illinois.
+We face competition from other VGT operators, as well as from casinos, hotels, taverns and other entertainment venues.
 Our ability to compete successfully in this new line of business depends on our ability to retain existing customers and secure new establishments, both of which are dependent on the level of service and variety of products that we are able to offer to our customers.
 VGT contracts are renewable at the option of the owner of the applicable bar and retail gaming establishments and, as our contracts expire, we will be subject to competition for renewals.
 In addition, VGT operations in Illinois are subject to approval by local municipalities, and therefore our ability to retain and expand our VGT business depends, in part, on such approvals.
 In addition, there is a risk that the market for VGTs in Illinois could become oversaturated.
 If we are unable to retain our existing customers or their results suffer as a result of competition or because the market becomes oversaturated or if certain municipalities in Illinois elect to prohibit VGTs, our business and operations could be adversely impacted.